sermon: Deception, Idolatry and the Feast of Tabernacles

 Let's think about this in the context of our time, in terms of deceiving spirits and doctrines of demons.
 If by chance you were somehow invited to attend a séance in which the leader called out for the spirits of those who were dead to arise and speak, I am pretty sure such a thing would not take you in.
 You wouldn't have any trouble at all identifying such a practice as being evil and demonic.

 We're also pretty much aware that Ouija boards, black magic, sorcery, and like things lead to very dreadful spiritual consequences.
 We also know that compared to the vast majority of people, there are very few victims of these overt hoaxes of Satan the Devil.

-We're not deceived at all when we're passing a Catholic Church, by seeing the statuary, the crucifixes, and even though we know that other people are bowing down before these things and they put their superstitious trust into these representations of these people that they believe are alive—we wouldn't be taken in by something like that.
+We're not deceived at all when we're passing a Catholic Church by seeing the statuary, the crucifixes.
+Even though we know that other people are bowing down before these things and they put their superstitious trust into these representations of these people that they believe are alive, we wouldn't be taken in by something like that.
 But we do need to consider that Satan is the author of both overt and covert deceptions.

 There was a time when these deceptions that are so obvious to you and me that we wouldn't be taken in by them were not overt but covert, where he was moving inch by inch to take people in and take them away from the path toward God's kingdom.